natzei/jvrp/README.md

 ...
 x-coordinate y-coordinate quantity    #customer N
 ```
-All instances can be found into `src/main/resources/vrp/Christofides-Mingozzi-Toth_1979`

 **Note**: `maximum_route_time` and `drop_time` are ignored.
+All instances can be found into `src/main/resources/vrp/Christofides-Mingozzi-Toth_1979` and the related loader is `ChristofidesLoader`.

+###Other loaders
+You can implement how many loaders you want.
+You must extend the abstract class `Loader` and implement the abstract method `load(Reader input)`, that return a valid `Problem`.
+The `Loader` class contains only overloaded `load()` methods for different input type, that will call your implementation.